CMU-17313Q/CMU-17313Q.github.io/docs/recitations/reci2-teamcontract.md

 **You will be doing the activities in your teams.
 Sit with them!**

 ## Activity 1: Get to know your team!

-See team assignments [here](https://docs.google.com/spreadsheets/d/1THtHxBS126DU6_Uk18Z_WlPe-Xf5v14FBtsQHSolA6A/edit#gid=0).
+See team assignments.
 Do some quick intros, then get ready for..

 ### **Activity 1a: Similarities!**

 In your group, spend 5 minutes finding things that every group member has in common.
 If your team has n people, find n such similarities.
 Try to avoid simple things like: everyone is a CMU student, everyone is enrolled in 313, everyone loves 313, etc…

 ### **Activity 1b: Team Name**

 As part of Project 2, you’ll need to come up with a name for your team.
 Do so now!

 As per the project handout, your name should be *“unique, pronounceable, short, and something you would be proud to shout in your team cheer on the streets of Pittsburgh in the presence of small, impressionable, multilingual children.”*